Crystal Meth Overdose

 - When the Person Last Took the Drug

-What is a crystal meth overdose?
+What is a Meth Overdose?

 An overdose is when the levels of drugs in the body reach toxic amounts, and the system can no longer break the drugs down safely.
 In the case of a stimulant like crystal meth, this can raise body temperatures, blood pressure, and heart rates to dangerous levels, causing a heart attack or stroke.
 Statistics regarding overdose fatalities are sobering.